dotmesh-io/docs/hugo/content/concepts/architecture.md

 sufficient for casual use of Dotmesh, but serious users will want to create their own zpool called `pool`, either on a dedicated disk partition or a larger file.

+Each branch of each dot is a ZFS filesystem within the node, and each dotmesh commit is a ZFS snapshot.
+When a branch is on its "master" node, then the ZFS filesystem corresponding to that branch is directly mountable into a container as a writable filesystem; otherwise, it's just used as a repository of snapshots and kept read-only.

+Each subdot is a subdirectory of the ZFS filesystem corresponding to the dot.
+The "default subdot", used when users don't request a subdot, just just a subdot called `__default__`.
+Users can directly mount the root of the dot as a volume by asking for a subdot called `__root__`.
+Subdot names starting with `_` are reserved.

 ## Intra-cluster communications.